Unlocking Creativity: Exploring the World of Web Fonts

 Web Fonts: Definition and Technical Overview

-Web fonts are different from other fonts.
-They are not installed on a user's device but are temporarily stored on a web server and accessed as needed by a website.
+Web fonts are different from other fonts, including the popular sans serif typeface known for its clean lines and geometric forms.
+They are not installed on a user’s device but are temporarily stored on a web server and accessed as needed by a website.
 This technology allows web designers and developers to develop a broader range of fonts, bringing aesthetic appeal to the site.

 Formally speaking, web fonts are realized using font files embedded in the webpage style sheet with the @font-face rule so that the browser can retrieve and utilize the font when needed.